-The Town's Police Department following a year-long process in fiscal year 2022 was formally accredited by the Delaware Accreditation Commission, was awarded the Lexipol Gold Award for excellence in policy and training development for policing for the 3rd consecutive year and has again been recognized as one of the safest Towns to live in Delaware.
+The Town's Police Department following a year-long process in fiscal year 2022 was formally accredited by the Delaware Accreditation Commission and was awarded the Lexipol Gold Award for excellence in policy and training development for policing for the 4th consecutive year.
+The Town has again been recognized as one of the safest Towns to live in Delaware.

-The Government Finance Officers Association of the United States and Canada (GFOA) presented a Distinguished Budget Presentation Award to the Town of Ocean View for its Annual Budget for the fiscal year 2024 beginning May 1, 2023.
+The Government Finance Officers Association of the United States and Canada (GFOA) presented a Distinguished Budget Presentation Award to the Town of Ocean View for its Annual Budget for the fiscal year 2025 beginning May 1, 2024.
 In order to receive this award, a government unit must publish a budget document that meets the program criteria as a policy document, as a financial plan, as an operations guide, and as a communication device.
+This is the second Distinguished Budget Presentation Award received by the Town.